memphis-cs/skills-test-2019-fall/README.md

     - The project already has a `PagesController` class.
 You must use this class in your solution (modifying it as necessary).
 Do not add a new controller class.

-    **Take a screenshot that shows the page (including the entire browser window), and save it with the file name `screenshot` (and whatever file suffix is appropriate).**
+    **Take a screenshot that shows the page (including the entire browser window), and save it with the file name `SCREENSHOT` (and whatever file suffix is appropriate).**

 1. The root route currently goes to a default Rails page (see <http://localhost:3000/>).
 Change the root route to _redirect_ to the page you created instead.

 Once you've completed all of the above, commit all your changes to the local repo (including the screenshot), and push your commit to GitHub.
-Upload your `.flv` video recording to the eCourseware dropbox labeled `Skills Test S2, Version A`.
+Upload your `.flv` video recording to the eCourseware dropbox labeled `Skills Test S2, Version B`.

 ![A screen shot of a webpage](./fig01.png)